AtomicSponge/wtgui/docs/components/wtguiselect.md

 | selected | string | Returns the selected value |

 ::: tip
-The event fires on mount and each time the selected value changes, so it will always contain the current selected value.
+The event fires on mount and each time the value changes, so it will always contain the current selected value.
 :::